Back to Blog

 Most people think diversification means owning a few different stocks or maybe mixing in an ETF alongside individual positions.
 That is a good start, but it barely scratches the surface.
 True diversification goes much deeper than asset allocation within a single brokerage account.

 The crisis I went through reinforced all of this.
 It was not theoretical anymore.
 Having assets in multiple countries and access to different bank accounts in different jurisdictions gave me options when I needed them most.
+I recently wrote about what oil over $100 means for your portfolio and why this kind of setup matters more than ever right now.
+If you want a practical framework to review your own setup, I put together a portfolio checklist that covers the essentials.

 How I Spread My Net Worth